MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionreferencepointservice-createreferencepoint.md

 ---
-Description: Creates a reference point of a virtual system collection. ms.assetid: 40ec5715-0dbc-43e3-a305-c8c31de60977
+description: Creates a reference point of a virtual system collection. ms.assetid: 40ec5715-0dbc-43e3-a305-c8c31de60977
 title: CreateReferencePoint method of the Msvm_CollectionReferencePointService class ms.topic: reference